Get insider access

 0.069

-The Sony A80K's SDR peak brightness is just okay, and it's a bit disappointing as it isn't as bright as other 2022 OLEDs like the LG C2 OLED, and it doesn't get bright enough to fight a ton of glare.
-It gets brightest after a full calibration as it only reaches a peak of 399 cd/m² in the 2% window before calibration.
-It also has an aggressive Automatic Brightness Limiter that makes larger areas dimmer, which isn't ideal if you use it as a PC monitor or watch sports like hockey.
+The TV's SDR peak brightness is just okay, as it doesn't get bright enough to fight a ton of glare.
+It also has an aggressive Automatic Brightness Limiter (ABL) that makes large bright areas dimmer, which isn't ideal if you use it as a PC monitor or watch sports like hockey.

-We tested it again in an air-conditioned room at about 73 F (23 C), and it didn't change the brightness results in the individual windows compared to our original testing.
+We tested it again in an air-conditioned room at about 73 F (23 C).
+It didn't change the brightness results in the individual windows compared to our original testing.
 However, we measured the Real Scene brightness after letting the TV cool down enough following the peak brightness, and this resulted in an increased brightness of nearly 20 nits, which isn't a significant difference, but cooling the display down a bit lets it get brighter.

 • Peak 2% Window: 116 cd/m²